BrandyNguyen2/A.I.-Spam-Phishing-Email-Detector/README.md

 ## CPSC 481 Project
 Coded by: Amanda Shohdy, Luke Piña, Tasin Noor, & Brandy Nguyen

+# Installing packages:
+- How to install scikit-learn & pandas
+1. Type into the terminal "sklearn-env\Scripts\activate"
+2. In the terminal enter "pip install -U scikit-learn"
+3. In the terminal enter "pip install pandas"
+4. In the terminal enter "pip install flask"

 # How to run:
-1. pip install pandas
-2. pip install -U scikit-learn
-3. pip install Flask
+1. git clone repo
+2. Ensure you have the packages already downloaded
+3. Enter in the terminal "python ./main.py" or "python3 ./main.py" to see model accurarcy